-Free and open to the public, Tiny Explorers at Key is a workshop series designed to engage children between 2.5 and 4 years of age, and their parents in authentic hands-on exploratory work, making use of the resources available in Key School’s Certified Nature Explore Classroom.
+Free and open to the public, Tiny Explorers at Key is a workshop designed to engage children, between 2 and 3.5 years of age, and their parents in authentic hands-on exploratory work.

 All Tiny Explorer workshops are held from 9-10 a.m., rain or shine, at The Key School, 534 Hillsmere Drive, Annapolis, MD 21403.

-Space is limited to 14 children each week.
-We ask that you select only 1 workshop per child.
+As space is limited to 8 children each week, we ask that you select only 1 workshop per child.

 Visitors to the Build it Lab will enjoy creating limitless designs and configurations using the magnet wall.
 This interactive board challenges children to experiment with gravity as they arrange rings and ramps to create pathways for balls and cars to travel on.
 Children realize through their own experimentation how to move objects down a ramp or over a bridge.

 Little engineers will love playing with the Rigamajig which is a large scale building kit.
 This collection of wooden planks, wheels, pulleys, nuts, bolts and rope allows children to follow their curiosity through play, while learning 21st Century skills.
 Through playing they think 3 dimensionally, create physically and work collaboratively.

 Children, like Engineers, problem solve during block play.
 The Build It Lab is filled with all kinds of building blocks and materials which provide opportunities for children to explore the never ending cycle of building, evaluating, knocking down and rebuilding.

 The objective of playful sensory exploration is to learn about the properties of materials such as kinetic sand and play dough and engage with them in purposeful ways.
 Young children enjoy and learn to embrace process over outcome through sensory play.